Income Protection Insurance Calculator

-In our Income Protection Insurance Calculator, we automatically calculate income protection cover for up to 75% of your taxable earnings.
-With some insurers you may also be able to access cover for up to 85% of your income to cover superannuation repayments, however, this is dependent on the cover you decide to purchase.
+In our Income Protection Insurance Calculator, we automatically calculate income protection cover for up to 70% of your taxable earnings.

 To understand what the monthly benefit could help you cover, make sure your read the relevant Product Disclosure Statement to understand your cover in detail.